iteebz/cogency/docs/protocol.md

 - Parallel execution, results in array order
 - Fault-tolerant: failed tool doesn't block subsequent tools

+**Parser Hard-Stop:** The parser returns immediately after emitting an `execute` event.
+Any content after `</execute>` in the same LLM turn is discarded.
+This segments the stream by tool calls — the LLM resumes after receiving results.

 **Why JSON in XML?** Content like `</execute>` inside args is JSON-escaped, no collision with markers.

 ### RESULTS (System-Generated)